First Impressions Fahria Model

 Visual stimuli significantly shape first impressions.
 The moment our brains take in a face or notice some body language or even slight movements of the torso, facial muscles, or other body parts is fast enough to influence the perception of attributes, intentions, or emotions a person may convey.

 The Fahria Model integrates the findings of several studies indicating that a genuine smile or a furrowed brow triggers specific emotional responses to our facial features.
-It gives a well-rounded view of how we form the impression and its influence on subsequent behaviour.

 Cluster and Behavioral Patterns: